Frequently asked questions

 Lightsail certificates and certificate management are free with use of a Lightsail load balancer.

 Yes!
-Whether you're an existing or new AWS customer, you get 750 hours of free usage of the $5 USD Lightsail plan for free.
-You also can try Lightsail plans that include a Microsoft Windows Server license for free using the $10 USD Windows plan.
+Whether you're an existing or new AWS customer, you get 750 hours of free usage of the 512 MB Lightsail plan for free.
+You also can try Lightsail plans that include a Windows Server license for free using the same plan size.

 You can use your 750 hours of usage across as many instances as you like.
 For example, you can run a single Lightsail instance for a whole month, or 10 Lightsail instances for 75 hours.
 The free trial offer is only applicable to usage within the first calendar month from when you sign up to use Lightsail.

 Lightsail is an AWS service and runs on the AWS trusted and proven cloud infrastructure.
 You use the same AWS account and credentials to log in to Lightsail and the AWS Management Console.